kyma-project/kyma/docs/security/08-04-invalidate-dex-signing-keys.md

 ```bash
 kubectl delete po -n kyma-system -lapp=dex
 ```
-Dex will create a new CR with a private and public key pair.
+Dex will create a new CR with a private-public key pair.

 3. Restart `kyma-system` Pods that validate tokens issued from Dex to drop the existing public keys: